 - The types of posts that received massive shares

-- Appropriate length of article readers like to share
+- The appropriate length of article readers like to share

 - Whether they should add images in their posts or not